 A service can be conducted by a minister or someone of the families’ choice this does not have to follow a traditional format.

 It is worth noting that there is no legal requirement to hold a service.
 Some families choose not to have a formal service and just remember their loved ones in their own time and surroundings.

-An organist is provided at no extra cost when requested in advance; alternatively families can provide original CDs, it is also possible to include choirs Musicians & Singers.
+Families can provide original CDs, it is also possible to include choirs Musicians & Singers.